Cinderella (Rodgers and Hammerstein musical)

-History
+Background

-In the 1950s, television adaptations of musicals were fairly common.
-Broadcast versions of Annie Get Your Gun, Wonderful Town, Anything Goes and Kiss Me, Kate were all seen during the decade.
-In 1955, NBC had broadcast the Broadway musical Peter Pan, starring Mary Martin.
+In the 1950s, television adaptations of stage musicals were fairly common.
+In 1955, NBC broadcast the Broadway musical Peter Pan, starring Mary Martin.
 It was a hit, and the network looked for more family-oriented musical projects.
-Richard Rodgers had previously supplied the Emmy Award-winning score for Victory at Sea, a documentary series about World War II.
-NBC approached Rodgers and Hammerstein and asked them to write an original musical expressly for television (rather than merely adapting an existing one to the television special format), then a novel idea.
-The team decided to adapt the fairy tale Cinderella and, new to television, they sought the advice of an industry insider, Richard Lewine.
-Lewine was then the Vice President in charge of color television at CBS and a cousin of Richard Rodgers.
+Richard Rodgers had won an Emmy Award for his score to Victory at Sea, a documentary series about World War II, and several of his musicals with Oscar Hammerstein II, as well their film State Fair, had achieved outstanding success.
+NBC approached Rodgers and Hammerstein and asked them to do something never previously attempted: write an original musical expressly for television (rather than merely adapting an existing one to the television special format).
+The team decided to adapt the fairy tale Cinderella.

+As they were new to television musicals, they sought the advice of an industry insider, Richard Lewine, the Vice President in charge of color television at CBS and a cousin of Richard Rodgers.
 He told Rodgers and Hammerstein that CBS was also seeking a musical project and had already signed Julie Andrews, who was then starring in My Fair Lady on Broadway.
 Rodgers recalled, in his autobiography: "What sold us immediately was the chance to work with Julie."
 Rodgers and Hammerstein signed with CBS.

-Rodgers and Hammerstein retained ownership of the show and had control over casting, direction, set and costumes, while CBS controlled the technical aspects of the broadcast and had an option for a second broadcast.
-CBS announced the production on September 5, 1956.
-In adapting the famous fairy tale, "Rodgers and Hammerstein stayed faithful to the original Charles Perrault" version.
-Hammerstein was interviewed by the Saturday Review about the adaptation: "We want the kids who see it to recognize the story they know.
+The two retained ownership of the show and had control over casting, direction, set and costumes, while CBS controlled the technical aspects of the broadcast and had an option for a second broadcast.
+CBS announced the production in September 1956.
+In adapting the familiar fairy tale, "Rodgers and Hammerstein stayed faithful to the original Charles Perrault" version.
+In an interview with Time magazine, Hammerstein said, "It took me seven months to write the book and lyrics".
+He told the Saturday Review: "We want the kids who see it to recognize the story they know.
 Children can be very critical on that score.
 But, of course, their parents will be watching too, so we have tried to humanize the characters without altering the familiar plot structure."
-The musical had to fit into the 90-minute program with six commercial breaks, so it was divided into six short acts.
-In an interview with Time magazine, Hammerstein said that "It took me seven months to write the book and lyrics for Cinderella".